grabcode/grabcode.github.io/_cheatsheets/responsive-web-design.md

 ### Responsive layout

 Responsive web design is design first.
-We need to define the targets, and come up with a layout for each.
+We need to come up with a layout for each device screen's size ranges.

+Designing for touch screens involves a lot of new consideration, such the sizes of the button.
+It is indeed recommended to have a minimum of 40px width and height (finger tip approx. sizes).

 #### Fluid layout